 - ARCP dates 2022: 7th & 8th June, 12th & 13th July, 18th October

 - Open Evening: 29th September

 - Development School: 19th October

 Despite the easing of COVID-19 restrictions, these continue to be busy and challenging times in Public Health, and we appreciate all of the continued hard work and support from our Registrars, Specialty Tutors, Supervisors and colleagues.
 The Programme continue to keep business as usual, running events, supervisor training and ARCPs virtually.
 The Training Programme has continued regular communication with the Specialty Tutor group and StRs by conducting bi-monthly teleconferences and attending monthly tutorials virtually.
 Going forward, the team are working hard to explore delivery of hybrid events in the hope that some face-to-face contact can take place this year if safe to do so.

 Scientific Conference 2022

-We are seeking to recruit additional Assessors and Verifiers for the practitioner scheme.
+The Academy are seeking to recruit additional Assessors and Verifiers for the practitioner scheme.
 Full training will be provided by UKPHR.

-An assessor must have at least two years’ experience at senior or advanced practitioner level in multi-disciplinary public health and/or be an existing registered public health practitioner with the UKPHR.
+- An assessor must have at least two years’ experience at senior or advanced practitioner level in multi-disciplinary public health and/or be an existing registered public health practitioner with the UKPHR.